armosec/kubecop/demo/README.md

 ![Ping](assets/ping.png)

 Behind the scenes, the application is taking the IP from the form as a string and concatenates it to a command.
-Since there is no proper insput sanitization we can use this to run arbitrary commands on the web application container and get the output.
+Since there is no proper input sanitization we can use this to run arbitrary commands on the web application container and get the output.

 Let's try to execute the `ls` command on the web application container.